Stummi/jevaluator/README.md

   * currently, functions cannot be defined using the expression syntax, but only by binding java methods to the evaluator
 * There are two Evaluator Implementations, SimpleEvaluator and ASMEvaluator (see below for details)
 * Currently, two specialized Interfaces for expressions with no or a single variable are provided (see below)
+* Accessing the name of Variables required by a given Expression

 ## Some implementation details